 #9.
 Make a camp/den

 Let your kids make a camp/den outdoors, using old blankets/duvets, cushions and the garden chairs for props.
-Or gather some sturdy sticks from the wood and use some old tarpaulin as a roof.
+Or use poles and some tarpaulin as a roof.

 A fun and inexpensive way to pass an afternoon, so grab a deck of cards and gather around a table to begin.
 We have compiled a list of 15 Fun Card Games for Kids to get you started.

 Set up a home cinema and settle down to watch some fun family movies together

 You May Also Enjoy 50 Fun Indoor Activities for Kids

 The world looks a whole lot different when viewed from the heights of a sturdy tree.

 Head out to your local woods, beach or park for a walk.
 From finding something fluffy to finding something edible check out our free nature scavenger hunt list to occupy the kids while walking.